[Updated November 15, 2022]

-Located next to Piedmont Park in Midtown, the 30-acre garden has been a popular Atlanta attraction for decades thanks to its remarkable plant collections, artful displays, and spectacular exhibitions.
+Located next to Piedmont Park in Midtown, the 30-acre garden has been a popular Atlanta attraction for decades thanks to its remarkable plant collections, spectacular exhibitions, and seasonal activities.

 But Garden Lights has become one of the most popular Atlanta Botanical Garden events in its 45-year history, drawing sellout crowds nearly every night for two months.